 Display: Colour touch screen

 Coffees: 6 one-touch coffees.
-Latte, latte macchiato, cappuccino, espresso coffee, coffee, long coffee + hot water.
+Latte, latte macchiato, cappuccino, espresso, coffee, long coffee + hot water.

 My Observations:

-I’m saying that this machine produces 6 one touch coffees, simply due to the truth that I think the official “7” includes hot water, and I’m uncertain about you, but I don’t think hot water counts as coffee…
+I’m saying that this machine produces 6 one touch coffees, simply because I think the official “7” includes hot water, and I’m not sure about you, but I don’t think hot water counts as coffee…

-I don’t think I’ve ever seen an espresso machine with rather so lots of Amazon reviews before, the number of ratings this machine has had so far is ridiculous, clearly, a heck of the majority of people have bought the Magnifica Evo.
-I don’t see a review from Brad Pitt even though, which is a surprise ;-).
+I don’t think I’ve ever seen an espresso machine with quite so many Amazon reviews before, the number of ratings this machine has had so far is ridiculous, clearly, a heck of a lot of people have bought the Magnifica Evo.
+I don’t see a review from Brad Pitt though, which is a surprise ;-).

 Check Price - Gaggia Direct